 The CNIO plans to automate the identification of these unusual coding genes to allow the pipeline to be run for each new release of GENCODE.
 This ought to be most useful for mouse , since the annotation of coding genes for the human reference set is close to completion

-Transcript support level (UCSC) In the current iteration of the GENCODE project UCSC creates computational quality control analysis of the generated gene sets drawing on orthogonal sources of information.
+Transcript support level (UCSC) In the current iteration of the GENCODE project UCSC creates a computational quality control analysis of the generated gene sets drawing on orthogonal sources of information.
 This includes comparison drawn from primary data sources, such as GenBank, gene-ortholog comparisons and evolutionary assessment of gene features using conservation patterns.
 The result is that each CCDS release undergoes rigorous conservation, ortholog, and pseudogene evaluation.
-To motivate this analysis, UCSC works in conjunction with the manual annotation group to provide ad-hoc analyses and to automate and integrate previously manual approaches.
+To motivate this analysis, UCSC works in conjunction with the manual annotation group to provide ad-hoc analyses, and to automate and integrate previously manual approaches.
 In this way we have enhanced the productivity of manual annotators by providing valuable additional lines of evidence.
 In the proposed project we will continue to develop and produce methods for orthogonal evaluation of the GENCODE annotations using primary evidence.
 Manual annotations are produced over time, looking at snapshots of evolving primary evidence.
 By doing a comprehensive, consistent evaluation given the latest evidence, we will flag and help prioritize problematic transcripts and genes to revisit in the manual annotation process.

 The orthogonal evidence evaluations we will continue to create are provided to the community as Transcript Support Level (TSL) scores for each transcript.
 TSL scores serve as a metric for users of the GENCODE data set to easily understand the support for a given transcript.
 We have recently extended this approach to incorporate RNA-Seq evidence, which provides a metric for the support of exons in a transcript.
 While RNA-Seq does not generally provide full-length transcript evidence, it provides much better consistency and provenance than mining GenBank.